ellanyzalova/ellanyzalova/README.md

-- 👋 Hi, I’m @ellanyzalova
+- 👋 Hi, I’m @ellanyzalova and I am currently a Freshman at University of Wisconsin-Madison pursuing a Bachelor's in Computer Science
+-
 - 📫 How to reach me ... ellanyzalova@gmail.com

 <!---